arnogweiss/lightning-trigger/README.md

 # lightning-trigger
 An arduino-based lightning trigger for still cameras.
+The increased ligh level of a lightning should trigger the electric remote release of a camear.

+This is mainly for me to play around with some arduino programming and arduino based hardware design.
+At the same time I want to have something that my be at least remotely useful.

-All software and hardware design are GPL V3.0, see LICENSE.txt.
+All software and hardware designs are GPL V3.0, see LICENSE.txt.

 ## Project roadmap